-9.0 Be Green Strategy
+8.0 Be Green Strategy

-- 9.1 The Be Green element of the hierarchy requires the consideration of renewable technologies to reduce emissions still further beyond the savings made at the Be Lean and Be Clean stages. - 9.2 The technologies that are considered here are wind power and solar panels (photovoltaic (PV) or Solar Thermal and ground and air source heat pumps. - 9.3 Wind power is not suitable in a location such as this.
-Wind turbines tend to perform poorly in built-up areas. - 9.4 Any wind that is received on the site would be too intermittent and turbulent to provide any meaningful reduction in emissions. - 9.5 Ground Source Heat Pumps are also unlikely to be a viable proposition due to the ground disturbance required in their installation. - 9.6 Air Source Heat Pumps (ASHP) however are a suitable solution in this instance and provide substantial improvements in CO2 emissions when combined with a high-performing fabric such as proposed here. - 9.7 It is proposed that a community ASHP with an efficiency of 300% will provide heating and hot water the development. - 9.8 The heat pump will be designed to run at a temperature between 55°C and 60°C. - 9.9 Photovoltaic Panels are also considered suitable for this site.
-It is proposed that a total of 40.2 kWp of PV will be installed for this development.
-Using 300w panels, this would require two panels per apartment, a total of 134 panels.
-These should be positioned facing south or south-east, where they are most effective. - 9.10 The reductions in emissions at the Be Green stage are shown on the following page.
+- 8.1 The Be Green element of the hierarchy requires the consideration of renewable technologies to reduce emissions still further beyond the savings made at the Be Lean and Be Clean stages. - 8.2 The technologies that are considered here are wind power and solar panels (photovoltaic (PV) or Solar Thermal and ground and air source heat pumps. - 8.3 Wind power is not suitable in a location such as this.
+Wind turbines tend to perform poorly in built-up areas. - 8.4 Any wind that is received on the site would be too intermittent and turbulent to provide any meaningful reduction in emissions. - 8.5 Ground Source Heat Pumps are also unlikely to be a viable proposition due to the ground disturbance required in their installation. - 8.6 Air Source Heat Pumps (ASHP) are also not viable as there is no available plant space or areas to place individual heat pumps. - 8.7 The electric boilers will run at a temperature of 35-45 degrees. - 8.8 Photovoltaic Panels are also considered suitable for this site.
+It is proposed that a total of 25.2kWp of PV will be installed for this development.
+Using 0.5kWp panels, a total of 51 panels.
+These should be positioned facing south or south-east, where they are most effective. - 8.9 The reductions in emissions at the Be Green stage are shown below.